zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/split-gpg.rst

 This will no longer work.
 If you have the parameter set in ~/.bash_profile you *must* update your configuration.

-Please be aware of the caveat regarding passphrase-protected keys in the `Current limitations <#current-limitations>`__ section.
+Please be aware of the caveat regarding passphrase-protected keys in the :ref:`Current limitations <user/security-in-qubes/split-gpg:current limitations>` section.

 Configuring the client apps to use Split GPG backend
 ----------------------------------------------------